-Out in the field you may hear birds before you see them.
+Out in the field, you may hear birds before you see them.
 In fact, you may hear them and never see them at all.
 As with bird identification by site, birding by ear takes time.
 When you hear a bird song, pay close attention.
 What does it sound like?
 A whining dog, squeaky door, meowing cat (catbird!)?
 If you can relate the sound to something you are familiar with, it will be easier to remember.
-For kids, it helps to start with bird songs that they already know.
+When birding by ear with kids, it helps to start with bird songs that they already know.
 Most kids have heard a duck quacking or the “caw” of a crow.
 What about the “coo, cooo” of a mourning dove?

 There’s an app for that

 Of course there is!
 In fact, there are so many bird identification apps, that it can be hard to know which one to choose.
 My kids love KnowBirdSongs because it makes learning bird songs into a game, and I’m partial to iBird Pro.
 You can read the Cornell Lab of Ornithology’s review of bird ID apps and decide which one is best for your family.

 Study bird Silhouettes

 Flying birds are practically impossible for the beginning bird watcher to identify.
 Instead of trying to zoom in on the details, focus on the overall shape of the bird’s body, tail, wings, beak, and legs.
 Is the body short or long?
 How big is it?
 What is the shape of the beak?
 Is the tail rounded, pointed, or forked?
 What about the wings?
 How long are the legs?